kjaergaard-lab/coupled-channels-solver/README.md

 * output: create output wavefunctions
 * debug: display debugging information
 * stopR: r value to stop at when matching forwards and backwards integration
+* parallel: set to true to use a parfor loop and false to use a normal for loop
+* dipole: set to true to include the dipole-dipole interaction.
+This will be very, very slow

 The outputs from MultiChannelBound are a matrix of bound state energies (in uK) which has dimensions numel(B) x (maximum number of bound states), since the number of bound states in a given energy range is dependent on the magnetic field.
 Where there are fewer than the maximum number of bound states, the values replaced by NaNs.